 What Are Securities Fraud Attorneys’ Fees?

-If you have lost money as the result of securities fraud, you should not have to bear the additional financial burden of paying for an attorney to help you recover your lost investment and other expenses.
+If you have lost money as a result of securities fraud, you should not have to bear the additional financial burden of paying for an attorney to help you recover your lost investment and other expenses.
 That’s why the investment loss attorneys of Erez Law, PLLC, handle securities fraud cases on a contingency fee basis.

-Under this arrangement, you will not pay us anything upfront when you engage our services.
+Under this arrangement, you will not pay us anything upfront when you engage in our services.
 Instead, we are paid a fee only after we have secured a financial recovery for you.
 This fee is a previously agreed-upon percentage of the recovery.
 Additionally, in certain circumstances, a verdict may entitle you to petition the court for fee shifting, which requires the defendants to pay your legal fees and costs.

 Talk to Our Miami Securities Fraud Attorneys Now

-When you have sustained financial losses as the result of investment fraud, you deserve justice in the form of financial compensation.
+When you have sustained financial losses as a result of investment fraud, you deserve justice in the form of financial compensation.
 Contact Erez Law, PLLC, today for a free and confidential consultation with our Miami securities fraud lawyers.
 We will explain your legal options and determine whether we can help you pursue compensation in an investment dispute.